Go To Information for Clinicians

 An epidemiologist will guide you through the process of specimen collection and sending specimens to the Vermont Department of Health Laboratory (VDHL).
 Testing is also available through the commercial labs Labcorp, Aegis, Quest, and Mayo.
 Turn-around time and cost may vary by lab.

-Clinicians who see a patient with a rash characteristic of mpox and one or more risk factors should have a low threshold for testing for mpox.
+Clinicians who see a patient with a rash characteristic of mpox and one or more risk factors—regardless of vaccination status— should have a low threshold for testing for mpox.
 Other more common diseases (e.g., HSV, VZV) can be simultaneously ruled in or out through usual diagnostic channels.
-Find more information on risk factors and what to do if you suspect mpox.
+Find more information on mpox for health care professionals at the CDC.

 How to Collect and Send a Specimen for Mpox Testing